Infrared photography: Hot mirror removal

 An example of color digital infrared photography.
 The camera's infrared blocking filter has been removed.
 Red and blue channels have been swapped for more conventional sky color.

 One method of infrared photography using digital cameras is to remove the infrared blocker in front of the sensor and replace it with a glass cover that either removes or restricts visible light (infrared-only conversion) or one that passes infrared wavelengths ("full spectrum" conversion).
 This filter is behind the mirror of DSLRs, so the camera can be used normally - handheld, normal shutter speeds, normal composition through the viewfinder, and focus, all work like a normal camera.
 Metering works but is not always accurate because of the difference between visible and infrared refraction.
 When the IR blocker is removed, many lenses which did display a hotspot cease to do so, and become perfectly usable for infrared photography.
 Additionally, because the red, green and blue micro-filters remain and have transmissions not only in their respective color but also in the infrared, enhanced infrared color may be recorded.

 Since the Bayer filters in most digital cameras may also absorb a significant fraction of the infrared light, converted cameras are sometimes not very sensitive to infrared wavelengths and can sometimes produce false colors in the images.
 An alternative approach is to use a Foveon X3 sensor, which does not have absorptive filters on it; the Sigma SD10 DSLR has a removable IR blocking filter and dust protector, which can be simply omitted or replaced by a deep red or complete visible light blocking filter.
 The Sigma SD14 has an IR/UV blocking filter that can be removed/installed without tools.
 The result is a very sensitive digital IR camera.

 While it is common to use a filter that blocks almost all visible light, the wavelength sensitivity of a digital camera without internal infrared blocking is such that a variety of artistic results can be obtained with more conventional filtration.
 For example, a very dark neutral density filter can be used (such as the Hoya ND400) which passes a very small amount of visible light compared to the near-infrared it allows through.
-Wider filtration permits an SLR viewfinder to be used and also passes more varied color information to the sensor without necessarily reducing the Wood effect.
+Wider filtration permits a SLR viewfinder to be used and also passes more varied color information to the sensor without necessarily reducing the Wood effect.
 Wider filtration is however likely to reduce other infrared artefacts such as haze penetration and darkened skies.
 This technique mirrors the methods used by infrared film photographers where black-and-white infrared film was often used with a deep red filter rather than a visually opaque one.